Best Chiropractor for Shoulder Pain in Chicago

 Shoulder Pain Starts in the Neck

 The neck and shoulders are interconnected in such a way that anything that affects one will affect the other.
 Shoulder pain is often “referred pain,” meaning that it originates somewhere else.
-Dysfunction in the neck is the most common cause of pain referred to the shoulder, and the most frequent type of neck dysfunction that results in shoulder pain is forward head posture or FHP.
+Dysfunction in the neck is the most common cause of pain referred to as the shoulder, and the most frequent type of neck dysfunction that results in shoulder pain is a forward head posture or FHP.

 FHP Starts With Subluxation

 A vertebral subluxation is a misaligned spinal bone, and that’s where Forward Head Posture often begins.
 The subluxation causes the neck’s natural forward curve to diminish, which results in the head being carried in front of the shoulders.
 The weight of the head creates tension in the joints of the cervical spine and places mechanical stress on the shoulder girdle.
 Over time, the joints are subjected to excessive wear and tear, which may result in osteoarthritis of the shoulders and neck.

 The Relationship Between Nerve Function and Shoulder Pain

 The neck has 7 spinal bones or vertebrae.
 Nerves branch off from the spinal cord through small openings between the vertebrae, then travel across the shoulder before moving down the arm.
 Vertebral subluxations (misalignments of spinal bones) put pressure on the nerves that control the function of the rotator cuff muscles.
 Such “pinched” nerves may result in shoulder pain and often cause numbness or pain in the arm or hand.

 Vertebral subluxations prevent nervous system communication to the shoulders, and muscle regulation is altered.
 An imbalance begins.
 Some of the muscles in the shoulder girdle are overused, and others are underused.
 A poorly functioning shoulder stands a greater chance of enduring rotator cuff tears and joint dislocations.